nashville-software-school/Vue-Workshop/chapters/Session_6.md

 - A public feed of all shared memes
 - A "Details" page which just shows a single meme

+A demo of this application can been seen [here](https://nss-vue-meme-forum.web.app/)

 > **Learning Objectives**: By the end of this chapter you should be able to
 >
 > - Define multiple routes in an application